 you’ll find many options you can change.
 I suggest you do not change

-anything and rather add a new variable R_ENVIRON
+anything and rather add a new variable R_ENVIRON to point to a site file

 where you will do the changes without touching the original file (well